 Bachelor of Science in Entertainment Technology and Design

-Engineering is the creative application of scientific and mathematical principles to the design, manufacture, and control of structures, machines, processes, and live systems.
+Entertainment Technology & Design is the creative application of scientific and mathematical principles to the design, manufacture, and construction of structures, machines, processes, and live systems.
 This degree program focuses on preparing students for a discipline that creates the highly technical designs that the entertainment industry has come to demand.
-Entertainment engineering involves the application of traditional engineering disciplines including computer science, computer engineering, construction management and the fusion of electrical and mechanical systems to the art of entertainment.
+Entertainment technology and design involves the application of traditional engineering disciplines including computer science, computer engineering, construction management and the fusion of electrical and mechanical systems to the art of entertainment.

 The educational objectives of the Bachelor of Science in Entertainment Engineering and Design — Design Technology option are to transmit, create, and apply knowledge so that: